craigpmc/nexmo-developer/_tutorials/client-sdk-ios-inbound-pstn-swift.md

 # How to Receive Phone Calls with the Nexmo Client SDK on iOS using Swift

-In this guide, we'll learn how to forward an incoming phone call from a Nexmo phone number to an in-app user by implementing a Webhook and linking that to a Nexmo application.
+In this guide, we'll learn how to forward an incoming phone call from a Nexmo phone number to an in-app user by implementing a webhook and linking that to a Nexmo application.

 You will create a simple app to receive a call.